-Before you can create a trusted connection, ensure that:
+Before you can create a trusted connection, ensure that you have met the following prerequisites:

-- The trusted-context object is enabled. - Your user ID has CONNECT privileges to the database. - Your user ID matches the primary user ID in the trusted-context object. - Your connection request is coming from a trusted location that is defined in the trusted-context object.
+- The trusted-context object is enabled. - Your user ID has CONNECT privileges to the database. - Your user ID matches the primary user ID in the trusted-context object. - · Your connection request is coming from a trusted location that is defined in the trusted-context object.